boucadair/5g-slice-realization/draft-ietf-teas-5g-ns-ip-mpls.md

    identification.
 The S-NSSAI is not visible to the transport domain.
-   So instead, 5G network functions can expose the 5G slices to the transport domain by mapping to explicit Layer 2 or Layer 3 identifiers, such as VLAN-IDs, IP addresses, or Differentiated Services Code Point (DSCP).
-The realization of the mapping between customer sites and provider networks is commonly refered to as the "hand-off".
+   So instead, 5G network functions can expose the 5G slices to the transport domain by mapping to explicit Layer 2 or Layer 3 identifiers, such as VLAN-IDs, IP addresses, or Differentiated Services Code Point (DSCP) values.
+The realization of the mapping between customer sites and provider networks is refered to as the "hand-off".

    More details about the mapping between 3GPP and RFC 9543 Network Slices is provided in {{?I-D.ietf-teas-5g-network-slice-application}}.
    That document includes additional methods for mapping 5G slices to TN slices (e.g., source UDP port number), but these